 \subsubsection{Transition Graph Construction}

-Since sequence-based recommendation (SR) is one of the fundamental problems in recomemnder systems, some researches focus on modeling the sequential information with GNNs.
+Since sequence-based recommendation (SR) is one of the fundamental problems in recommender systems, some researches focus on modeling the sequential information with GNNs.
 A commonly applied way is to construct transition graphs based on each given sequence according to the clicking sequence by a user.
 To formulate, given a user $u$'s clicking sequence $s_u=[i_{u,1},i_{u,2},...,i_{u,n}]$ containing $n$ items, noting that there could be duplicated items, the sequential graph is constructed via $\mathcal{G}_s=\{\text{SET}(s_u),\mathcal{E}\}$, where $\forall \left<i_j,i_k\right> \in \mathcal{E}$ indicates there exists a successive transition from $i_j$ to $i_k$.
 Since $\mathcal{G}_s$ are directed graphs, a widely used way to depict graph connectivity is by building the connection matrix $A_s\in\mathbb{R}^{n\times 2n}$. $A_s$ is the combination of two adjacency matrices $A_s=[A_s^{(in)}; A_s^{(out)}]$, which denotes the normalized node degrees of incoming and outgoing edges in the session graph respectively.

-The proposed transition graphs that obtain user behavior patterns has been demonstrated important to session-based recommendations \cite{li2017neural,liu2018stamp}.
-SR-GNN and GC-SAN \cite{wu2019session,xu2019graph} propose to leverage transition graphs and applies attention-based GNNs to capture the sequential information for session-based recommendation.
-FGNN \cite{qiu2019rethinking} formulates the recommendation within a session as a graph classification problem to predict next item for an anonymous user.
-GAG \cite{qiu2020gag} and GCE-GNN \cite{wang2020global} further extends the model to capture global embeddings among multiple session graphs.
+The proposed transition graphs that obtain user behavior patterns have been demonstrated important to session-based recommendations \citep{li2017neural,liu2018stamp}.
+SR-GNN and GC-SAN \citep{wu2019session,xu2019graphrec} propose to leverage transition graphs and apply attention-based GNNs to capture the sequential information for session-based recommendation.
+FGNN \citep{qiu2019rethinking} formulates the recommendation within a session as a graph classification problem to predict the next item for an anonymous user.
+GAG \citep{qiu2020gag} and GCE-GNN \citep{wang2020global} further extend the model to capture global embeddings among multiple session graphs.